tuobangli/author_ber8/README.md

-Sent invitation to Sandrid 5
+Sent invitation to Sandrine 5